-For units and measurements see paragraph below.
-Do not use
+For units and measurements see the paragraph below.
+Do not

-internal horizontal and vertical rules.
-Always separate the
+use internal horizontal and vertical rules.
+Always separate

-individual columns using tabulators, not a space bar, i.e.
+the individual columns using tabulators, not a space bar,

 FIGURES.
 Line drawings, diagrams and halftone illustrations

-Photographs should be supplied in three copies.
-Color photographs
+Photographs should be supplied in 2 copies.
+Photomicrographs

-internal scale markers, and symbols, arrows or letters should
+must have internal scale markers, and symbols, arrows or letters

-contrast with the background.
-Photographs of patients must
+should contrast with the background.
+Photographs of patients

-conceal their identity unless patients written consent for
+must conceal their identity unless patients' written consent

-publishing the photohraph is obtained.
-If you borrow or use
+for publishing the photograph is obtained.
+If you borrow or

-already published photographs, please submit a written permission
+use already published photographs, please submit a written

-for reproduction.
-A permission is not required for the documents
+permission for reproduction.
+Permission is not required for

 Figures will not be returned unless requested.
 Captions and